rpede/SecureSoftwareDevelopment/assignments/mini-project.md

 ## Intro

 Many services we use every day rely on passwords for security.
 With 2fa not always being an option.
 To protect yourselves from the inevitable data breach, it's important that you use a unique strong password for each service.

-Remembering that many passwords is not feasible for most people.
+Remembering so many passwords is not feasible for most people.
 That's why password managers are handy.

 A password manager helps the user keep track of credentials.